wsantos/hasten/README.md

 # hasten
-Hasten is simple app accelerator but yet powerfull.
+Hasten is a simple app accelerator but yet powerfull.